Shubham-33/Power-BI/README.md

-# Power-BI-Project

-Project Summary: Maven Toys Sales & Inventory Data Analysis
+# Power-BI-Project Summary: Maven Toys Sales & Inventory Data Analysis

 I'm excited to present my work on the Maven Toys Sales & Inventory Data Analysis project.
 In this endeavor, I delved into a comprehensive dataset from Maven Toys, a fictional toy store chain based in Mexico.
 The dataset provided an excellent opportunity to showcase my data exploration, analysis, and visualization skills.